jamsocket/botsh/README.md

 and will typically install programs as needed to complete its task.
 Installed software remains confined to the container.

-When `botsh` is invoked, the current working directory is mounted into the container and can be modified by programs the agent runs.
-The filesystem outside of the current working directory is sealed off from the container.

-Each directory that you run `botsh` in will get its own container, which is reused for future invocations of `botsh` in that container.
-You can tell it to wipe

 ## Setup

 Install with: